rickrizzo/tnelat/README.md

 A web based application to rate/review peers
 Created for Web Systems
 ##Installation
-To instal tnelat on your local machine, download [Composer](https://getcomposer.org/download/ title="Composer") locally into the directory where you have cloned tnelat.
+To install tnelat on your local machine, download [Composer](https://getcomposer.org/download/ title="Composer") locally into the directory where you have cloned tnelat.
 Once downlaoded, type the following command in the command line or terminal:

 `php composer.phar install`